Edit Content

 • When you apply for a loan, lenders assess your creditworthiness – how likely are you to repay the loan.
 The interest that they charge you on the loan also depends upon this.
 Lenders generally want to know how much of a credit risk you can be before they lend the money.
 This is because lenders too, possess a limited fund and they can’t risk lending it to someone likely to default.

 • While all lenders use their own set of criteria to evaluate an application, credit history is a common denominator.
-Your credit history will help them see whether or not you’ve demonstrated responsible credit behavior in the past.
+Your credit history will help them see whether or not you’ve demonstrated responsible credit behaviour in the past.

 • There are many reasons for not having a credit history.
 For instance, you could be a financially self-reliant individual, with no history of borrowing – which is a milestone people aspire to reach.
 Even if you’ve always been a sagacious spender, avoiding debt, lenders look at your credit history to see how responsibly you manage your debt.